trevorwslee/AWeatherClock/README.md

 for a bit more details about  [DumbDisplay Arduino library](https://github.com/trevorwslee/Arduino-DumbDisplay) and [DumbDisplay Android app](https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay).

-Indeed, there are many [external] data `AWeatherClock` would need to acquire (including the *weather situation icon* PNG file) -- some from the Internet; some via DumbDisplay Android app; some from the Internet via DumbDisplay Android app
+Indeed, there is a few [external] data `AWeatherClock` would need to acquire (including the *weather situation icon* PNG file) -- some from the Internet; some via DumbDisplay Android app; some from the Internet via DumbDisplay Android app

-* NTP timezone
+* NTP time with proper timezone
   - the initial timezone of your MCU is hardcoded to the macro `INIT_TIMEZONE` defined in `config.h`
   - after weather info gathering, timezone of your MCU is set to the timezone returned with the weather info
-* Location for weather info
+* Weather info of proper location, which can be found out as:
   - according to hardcode query string (`DEF_OPEN_WEATHER_API_LOCATION` defined in `config.h`), or
   - based on GPS location of your phone queried via DumbDisplay Android app
-* Photos to upload can be acquired in the following ways:
+* Slideshow photos, which can be retrieved in the following ways:
   - randomly from the Internet
     * [picsum.photos](https://picsum.photos/)
     * [loremflickr.com](https://loremflickr.com/#google_vignette)